Although exterior wall coatings and some exterior masonry paints are technically self cleaning, houses next to busy roads can pick dirt up over time.

 Make sure after you have finished that you hose down and sweep the floor up, then put all equipment safely and securely away.

-What Points are worth noting if I plan to clean my exterior textured coating?
+Points worth noting when planning to clean a spray applied exterior textured coating

 - Always use a LOW pressure hose or power washer.

-- are 3 levels including the ground floor, its best to get a contractor in to do the work for safety reasons.
+- If there are 3 levels including the ground floor, its best to get a contractor in to do the work for safety reasons.

 - Keep pets and kids away.
 WELL AWAY.